 Each applicant shall secure matching funds in an amount equal to amount requested in application by the time the application is submitted.

-Grants expenditures shall be for the period of July 1, 2020 - June 30, 2021.
-All applications must demonstrate an equal amount of matching funds.
+Grants expenditures for 2023-24 shall be for the period of July 1, 2023 - June 30, 2024.
+All applications must demonstrate an equal amount of matching funds to be spent on further eligible expenses.

 FAQ for the Application Process:

-Q: What if we don't know the date of the competition (2021)?
-A: For 2021, many tournaments have not released dates due to the COVID-19 pandemic.
-On the pdf form, you can put TBD, or on the digital form (which requires a date), you can put 03/30/2021 as a placeholder.
+Q: What if we don't know the date of the competition?
+A: On the digital form (which requires a date), you can put an estimated date as a placeholder.

-Q: What if the competition gets cancelled?
+Q: What if the competition gets canceled?
 Or, what if a competition is virtual?
 A: Grant applications must indicate the qualified robotics competition in which the eligible team plans to participate.
 This competition may be in-person or virtual.
-If a team applies for the robotics grant, spends money on allowed expenses, and then has their planned competition cancelled, they can still receive their awarded reimbursement on those allowed expenses, as long as they also still have a matched amount spent.
-Teams must show a good faith effort to compete in a competition, and we will only reimburse teams for expenses if they were not able to compete because of COVID.
+If a team applies for the robotics grant, spends money on allowed expenses, and then has their planned competition canceled, they can still receive their awarded reimbursement on those allowed expenses, as long as they also still have a matched amount spent.
+Teams must show a good faith effort to compete in a competition, and we will only reimburse teams for expenses if they were not able to compete because of COVID or other force majeure.

 FAQ for the End-of-Year Reimbursement Form:

 Q: What do we do for the required match?
-A: At the end of the grant cycle, grant awardees will need to provide an itemized report of what you spent matching funds on, with a total equal to or greater than the total you're asking for as a reimbursement.
+A: At the end of the grant cycle, grant awardees will need to provide an itemized report of what you spent matching funds on, with a total equal to or greater than the total you are asking for as a reimbursement.
 That will be in addition to the itemized report you provide detailing use of your grant funds.
 In-kind donations are not acceptable for the match.
-Funds for the match can come from other grant sources, but DPI still needs a full accounting of what funds were spent on.
+Funds for the match can come from other grant sources, but DPI still needs a full accounting of what grant and matching funds were spent on.

 Q: Do we need to submit receipts?
 A: DPI needs itemized business management documentation (often something schools/districts have) and/or itemized receipts (receipts required for homeschool groups).